Discovery of disease-causing pathogens

 The discovery of disease-causing pathogens is an important activity in the field of medical science.
-Many viruses, bacteria, protozoa, fungi, helminthes and prions are identified as a confirmed or potential pathogen.
-In the United States, a Centers for Disease Control program, begun in 1995, identified over a hundred patients with life-threatening illnesses that were considered to be of an infectious cause, but that could not be linked to a known pathogen.
+Many viruses, bacteria, protozoa, fungi, helminths (parasitic worms), and prions are identified as a confirmed or potential pathogen.
+In the United States, a Centers for Disease Control and Prevention program, begun in 1995, identified over a hundred patients with life-threatening illnesses that were considered to be of an infectious cause but that could not be linked to a known pathogen.
 The association of pathogens with disease can be a complex and controversial process, in some cases requiring decades or even centuries to achieve.

 Factors impairing identification of pathogens

 Factors which have been identified as impeding the identification of pathogens include the following: